aerhard/linter-autocomplete-jing/README.md

 If you'd like to avoid providing schema hints in each individual source document you can specify 'validation rules' in Atom's `config.cson` or in a separate Atom package.

-Here are two demo rules, the first of which associates files ending with `.rng` with an RNG schema at `/path/to/relaxng.rng`, the second associating the root element namespace `urn:oasis:names:tc:entity:xmlns:xml:catalog` with the RNC schema at `/path/to/catalog.rnc`:
+Below is an example of rules in `config.cson`.
+The first rule associates files ending with `.rng` with an RNG schema at `/path/to/relaxng.rng`, the second one associates the root element namespace `urn:oasis:names:tc:entity:xmlns:xml:catalog` with the RNC schema at `/path/to/catalog.rnc`:

 ```
+"*":
   "linter-autocomplete-jing":
     rules: [
       {
         priority: 1
         test:
           pathRegex: "\\.rng$"
         outcome:
           schemaProps: [
             {
               lang: "rng"
               path: "/path/to/relaxng.rng"
             }
           ]
       }
       {
         priority: 1
         test:
           rootNs: "urn:oasis:names:tc:entity:xmlns:xml:catalog"
         outcome:
           schemaProps: [
             {
               lang: "rnc"
               path: "/path/to/catalog.rnc"
             }
           ]
       }
     ]
 ```

 Each rule must have a `test` and an `outcome` property. `test` contains the criteria which need to be fulfilled for that rule to apply. `outcome` contains the schema / catalog information to be used when the rule is matched.
 When there are multiple rules, the `outcome` of the first matched rule gets applied (order is significant).
 The `priority` property of a rule is optional and defaults to 0.
 Rules with higher `priority` get evaluated first, rules with the same priority get evaluated in the order in which they are specified.
 Rules in `config.cson` always take precedence over rules from packages.